Oprah knew exactly what she was doing on Sunday night

 She recounted the story of "sitting on the linoleum floor of my mother's house in Milwaukee" in 1964 watching Sidney Poitier win the Oscar for best actor.
 Explained Winfrey: "I tried many, many times to explain what a moment like that means to a little girl, a kid watching from the cheap seats as my mom came through the door bone tired from cleaning other people's houses."

-She then segued into the power of the #metoo moment -- citing her mother's own experiences as indicative of the broader struggle for women's right.
+She then segued into the power of the #metoo moment -- citing her mother's own experiences as indicative of the broader struggle for women's rights.
 I want tonight to express gratitude to all the women who have endured years of abuse and assault because they, like my mother, had children to feed and bills to pay and dreams to pursue," Winfrey said.

 Then came the lines that, if Winfrey does run for president in three years' time, we will look back on as the start of it all.
 Because of their import, I'll quote them in full: